ajschumacher/gadsdc/11-naive_bayes/README.md

 ### After

-Prepare a 30-second "elevator pitch" describing your project.
-(This could be just a current project idea if you aren't sure what you're working on yet, but you should have some idea.)
-Get a `name.md` file into the `06-naive_bayes/elevator/` directory of the class repo.
-We'll share these elevator pitches next Wednesday.
-Keep working on your project!

 Optional:

  * Write your own Naive Bayes spam classifier in `R`.
 It should have a training function that takes some features (decide how you want to pass in features) and labels as input.
 This function should return a data structure that somehow keeps track of what it's learned from the training data.
 There should be a second function that takes some features (in the same format as your training function) and a learned data structure (from your training function) and returns predicted labels.
 This could be a more or less major undertaking.
 You can put a `name.R` (or similar) file in the `06-naive_bayes/classifier/` directory of the class repo.